-Fig. 5.1.
-Convergence of GMRES-IR for matrix ML\Laplace: illustration of the effect of the $\epsilon$ parameter.
+Fig. 5.1: Convergence of GMRES-IR for matrix ML_Laplace: illustration of the effect of the ε parameter.

-${\it Fig.~5.2.~Convergence~of~GMRES-IR~for~matrix~CoupCons 3D:~illustration~of~the~difference~between~CW~and~NW~criteria.}$ speed (and therefore, the total number of iterations).
-For example, with $\epsilon=2^{-24}$ , we expect the adaptive precision SpMV to be about as accurate as the fp32 uniform precision one, and indeed, the adaptive precision GMRES-IR converges at roughly the same speed with only 77% of the SpMV cost.
-For $\epsilon=2^{-16}$ , the SpMV cost is only 46% of the fp32 uniform precision one, but GMRES-IR converges much slower.
-The optimal choice of $\epsilon$ lies in between these two values; for this matrix, $\epsilon=2^{-20}$ , for example, is a good choice.
+Figure 5.1 plots the convergence of GMRES-IR for matrix ML Laplace using either uniform or adaptive precision SpMV.
+Our reference is the fp32 uniform precision variant, which converges to nearly fp64 accuracy after 4000 iterations.
+We also test a bfloat16 uniform precision variant, whose convergence is much slower, achieving only a residual of about 10^{-6} after the same number of iterations.
+Finally, we test the adaptive precision SpMV variant with several values of ε and with CW criteria; for this matrix, the use of NW criteria significantly degrades the convergence (not shown).
+In the legend, we indicate the adaptive precision SpMV cost as a percentage of the fp32 uniform precision one.
+The figure shows that ε has an effect on both the SpMV cost (and therefore, the cost per iteration of GMRES-IR) and the convergence speed (and therefore, the total number of iterations).
+For example, with $\epsilon = 2^{-24}$, we expect the adaptive precision SpMV to be about as accurate as the fp32 uniform precision one, and indeed, the adaptive precision GMRES-IR converges at roughly the same speed with only 77% of the SpMV cost.
+For $\epsilon = 2^{-16}$, the SpMV cost is only 46% of the fp32 uniform precision one, but GMRES-IR converges much slower.
+The optimal choice of ε lies in between these two values; for this matrix, $\epsilon = 2^{-20}$ for example is a good choice.